Very early wine making

 The World of Wines and the Early Cultural Experience

-Today the world of wines is quite extensive and has come a long way since its beginning.
+Today the world of wines the ultimate experience is quite extensive and has come a long way since its beginning.
 The origins of grape cultivation and wine predate written records.
 The earliest archaeological evidence for grape wine has been confirmed from sites in Sicily, Greece, Iran and Georgia between 4000 and 6000 BCE.
 Actual wine production with the use of a wine press, pottery vats, jars and cups was found in a cave in Armenia dating to 4500 BCE.
 This suggests grape wine development was well underway at this very early point in our history 4500 BCE.
 Early man was thus able to enjoy a good cup of wine while roasting his daily hunt on an open camp fire.

 Wines Through the Years